When Pricing Talent Leaves

 The Signals Start Early

-These aren’t talent problems.
-They’re structural ones.
+These aren't talent problems.
+They're structural ones..

 What Retains Top Talent

-When we advise clients on scoping pricing roles, we push them to think beyond backfills.
-What does success actually look like in 6 months?
+When we advise clients on scoping Pricing roles, we challenge them to think beyond backfills.
+What does success look like in six months?
 What will this person own?
-Who’s got their back in the C-suite?
+Who has their back in the C-suite?
+Those conversations often do more to improve retention than any comp plan tweak.

-The Bottom Line
+Bottom Line

-Most pricing roles fail quietly.
-No headline mistakes, no drama — just a slow drift from strategic to reactive.
+Most Pricing roles fail quietly.
+No headline mistakes, no drama.
+Just a slow drift from strategic to reactive.
 The company gets less than they hoped for.
 The talent moves on.
 The next hire walks into the same trap.

-If that cycle sounds familiar, it’s probably not about the people.
-It’s about how the function is positioned.
+If that cycle sounds familiar, it's probably not about the people.
+It's about how the function is positioned.
+That's the conversation we have with clients every day at Jennings Executive Search.

 Recommended For You